 These meetings provide a system of support that is readily available and grounded in the commonalities and student populations they work with on a daily basis.
-The success of these meetings is dependent upon the attendance and participation of all the cohort members.
+The success of these meetings in dependent upon the attendance and participation of all the cohort members.
 Participants are invited to share their entries, videos, teaching artifacts, and student work samples in a safe environment.
-While these meetings meet a minimum of once a month, more often than not, the amount of time increases as the deadline approaches.
-Participants are encouraged to make these meetings and attendance a priority.
+While these meetings meet a minimum of once a month, more often than not, the amount of time increases as the protfolio submission and assessment center testing windows approach.